Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 Outcome: you cannot review Stats.

-Repro rate: 3/3, observed during progression verification (S2) and reconfirmed in a dedicated re-test (S6).
+Repro rate: 3/3, observed during regression testing verification (S2) and reconfirmed in a dedicated re-test (S6).

 SteamDB notes mention a fix for music cutting out, so I ran STEA-103-MUSIC: 10 minutes runtime with combat transitions, plus pause/unpause and a level load.
 Outcome: pass, music stayed continuous across those transitions (S3).

 SteamDB notes mention a Dialogue Volume slider, but on the Game Pass build the Audio menu only showed Master, Music, and SFX.
 Outcome: not applicable with evidence of absence (STEA-103-AVOL, S4).
-This avoids inventing parity and keeps the matrix honest.
+This avoids inventing parity and keeps regression testing results accurate.

 Accessibility issues logged as a known cluster (no new build to re-test)

-In this backing pass, the matrix recorded: 8 pass, 1 fail, 1 not applicable, plus 1 known accessibility cluster captured on Day 0 with no newer build available for re-test.
-Counts are included here for context, not as the focus of the article.
+In this regression testing example, the matrix recorded: 8 pass, 1 fail, 1 not applicable, plus 1 known accessibility cluster captured on Day 0 with no newer build available for re-test.
+Counts are included for context, not as the focus of the article.

 - Regression testing is change-driven verification, not “re-test everything”.

-- External patch notes can be used as a risk signal without assuming platform parity.
+- External patch notes can be used as a change signal without assuming platform parity.

-- Anchors make progression and resume verification credible and repeatable.
+- Anchors make regression testing verification credible and repeatable.

-- Pass results deserve evidence too, because they are still claims.
+- Pass results require QA evidence too, because they are still claims.

 Is regression testing just re-testing old bugs?

-Do you need to re-test everything in regression?
+Do you need to re-test everything in regression testing?

-How do you scope regression without internal patch notes?
+How do you scope regression testing without internal patch notes?

-What’s the difference between regression and exploratory testing?
+What is the difference between regression testing and exploratory testing?

 Is a “pass” result meaningful in regression testing?

 Yes.
 A pass is still a claim.
-That’s why regression passes should be supported with evidence, not just a checkbox.
+In regression testing, pass results should be supported with QA evidence to ensure they are credible and repeatable.

-When is “not applicable” a valid regression outcome?
+When is “not applicable” a valid regression testing result?

 When a feature is not present on the build under test and that absence is confirmed with evidence.
-Logging this explicitly is more honest than assuming parity or skipping the check silently.
+Logging this explicitly is more accurate than assuming parity or skipping the test silently.

-- Sworn regression case study (full artefacts and evidence)
+- Regression testing case study (Sworn): full QA artefacts and evidence